What are the different components of wastewater?

 Phosphorus is naturally present in very small quantities in the soil and in water.
-A significant concentration of phosphates can lead to seaweed expansion since it is a nutrient for plants.
+A high concentration of phosphates can cause seaweed blooms which is a nutrient for plants.
 However, seaweed is responsible for the eutrophication of stagnant waters.
 This eutrophication phenomenon is then more or less important according to the phosphate content in the wastewater.
 However, phosphorus is a major constraint to reduce eutrophication.

 Based on a study, 1g of phosphate-phosphorus (PO4-P) can cause an seaweed expansion of 100g.
 When these seaweeds die, they require about 150 g of oxygen to decompose.
 This phenomenon starts at very low P-PO4 concentrations:

 - of 0.005-0.01 mg/l in stagnant water.

 The chemical forms of phosphorus in wastewater are very diverse.
 They can be soluble or particulate, mineral and organic.

 Total Phosphorus = Particulate Phosphorus + Dissolved Phosphorus = Mineral Phosphorus + Organic Phosphorus

 In order to meet the recommended limits, a targeted phosphorus removal process is then required in wastewater treatment plants.
 We implement a process that could be chemical or biological, and often both cases.

 Orthophosphates (PO4 ions) are the most common and basic form of phosphates in water.
 Phosphates (called orthophosphates) are an oxidized mineral form of phosphorus.
 Phosphates are present in dissolved, colloidal or solid form.